-Data for a given time window are retrieved from MARS.
-These data are then fed to program qfilter/qscat\filter, which sorts the observations by time, and removes duplicate/incomplete records winds are retrieved at this resolution.
-The output is 50-km BUFR messages, including sigma0's and winds.
-The 50 km resolution is more representative of the scales resolved by the increments in 4D-Var.

-Duplicate and incomplete records are part of the QuikSCAT real-time data stream because of Seawinds' conicallyscanning geometry.
+Data for a given time window (12 hours in operations) are retrieved from MARS into six-hourly patches, time centered around 00H, 06H, 12h and 18H.
+These data are input to the program qfilter/QSCAT_FILTER, which sorts the observations by time, and removes duplicate/incomplete records.
+Duplicate and incomplete records are part of the QuikSCAT real-time data stream because of Seawinds' conically-scanning geometry.
 See Leidner et al. (1999) for a discussion of duplicate and incomplete records introduced by the scanning geometry.